“I’m sorry, Mom. I love you.”

 “I know you think you’re doing what’s best, Mother.
 But you’re not.
 Break the circle.
 Please.
 Please don’t make me do this.
 Please,” she begs.

 GM: Her mother doesn’t acknowledge her, or open her eyes.
 Caroline watches as whitening hairs drift from her slumped-over head.

 “Kill him, Roger… end this…” she murmurs.

 “And I’ll finally free Westley…”

 Caroline: Caroline bites her lips hard enough to draw blood as she watches her mother fall apart before her.

 She throws the pearl at her mother.

-GM: The marble’s too-black, too-still depths don’t reflect so much as a tongue of the crackling flames.
-It makes an almost inaudible impact and bounces off the air just above them, as if striking a solid barrier—and shatters.
+GM: The marble’s opaque, too-black depths reflect none of the flames.
+It silently bounces off the air just above Caroline, as if striking an invisible barrier—then shatters.

 Pure darkness washes forth.

 The ceiling and rug within the circle disappear.
-There’s just black where they used to be.
-The darkness washes against the crackling flames like a kraken’s expelled ink.
+There’s just blackness, like a kraken’s expelled ink.
 It washes against the crackling flames.
 Caroline can feel the eldritch power within her mother’s barrier, so much more than simple fire.
-Power enough to silence her sanguine voice and erase her supernal mien.
-It’d have been a challenge to deal with that, especially if Claire was telling the truth about her phone not working.
+Power enough to silence Caroline’s sanguine voice and block her supernal mien.
+It’d have been a challenge to deal with a Ventrue’s mental powers, especially if Claire was telling the truth about her phone not working.

 Caroline can feel the dark energy rippling beneath those unnatural flames too.
 The price her mother paid to reinforce the binding, to make it stronger, after Caroline revealed the ‘truth’ of her heritage.
 Claire wanted to be absolutely certain that it would work.
 That it would contain her daughter and keep her ‘safe.’